seng438-winter-2023/seng438-a3-Group9/SENG438-A3-Report.md

 <img width="427" alt="Screen Shot 2023-03-03 at 7 17 07 PM" src="https://user-images.githubusercontent.com/84950398/222870609-172ff967-589a-4cad-8635-e8903ad25f16.png">

 ## calculateColumnTotal()
 By counting the number of predicate nodes we can calcualte the cyclomatic complexity.
 We see that there are a total of 4 predicate nodes and using the equation of v(G) = 1 + d where "d" is the number of predicate nodes we get the overall cyclomatic complexity to be 5.
+For the DU paths there will be several possible paths that can be used.
+One example would be to use the following path: [1,2,3,5,2,4,6,8,4,7]

 ## getLowerBound()
 By counting the number of predicate nodes we can calcualte the cyclomatic complexity.
 We see that there are a total of 1 predicate node and using the equation of v(G) = 1 + d where "d" is the number of predicate nodes we get the overall cyclomatic complexity to be 2.
+One example of a path that could be used to visit each node would be: [1,2] and then [1,3] in order to cover all the nodes.